Parents may struggle from reduced resources as a result of divorce

-The Australia Institution of Family members find that females experience more difficulties in recuperating financially as they need to balance work and child obligations.
+The Australia Institution of Family members finds that females experience more difficulties in recuperating financially as they need to balance work and child obligations.
 Women without children usually recover after six years.
-Unlike women, men suffer more in terms of their wellbeing than economic matters.
+Unlike women, men suffer more in terms of their well-being than economic matters.

-Divorce is a common option for people, who after the fall of marriage, no longer want to continue life being together.
-There are many aspects why couples would seek for a divorce.
-Most of the common aspects include problems with interaction, unfaithfulness, bad habits of spouse, and inevitable external demands.
+A divorce is a common option for people, who after the fall of marriage, no longer want to continue life being together.
+There are many aspects why couples would seek a divorce.
+Most of the common aspects include problems with interaction, unfaithfulness, bad habits of the spouse, and inevitable external demands.
 When the couples, or both files for a divorce before the court, they need to validate that their marriage is broken down irretrievably for the divorce to be so provided.